getkeops/keops/pykeops/tutorials/README.txt

 Tutorials, applications
 =========================

-These longer examples present real use cases of the ``pykeops`` module.
+These tutorials present real-life applications of the :mod:`pykeops.numpy` and :mod:`pykeops.torch` modules, from Gaussian processes to Optimal Transport theory and K-means clustering.

 .. note::
     If you run a KeOps script for the first time,